 Assessing Skills and Experience

-Just as you wouldn't hand your car keys to someone who doesn't know how to drive, the same holds for your boat.
-At the onset, it is important to ensure the person taking the helm is licensed.
-From there, ensure that they have a solid understanding of how to operate a boat, the 'rules of the road' when it comes to navigation, and crucial emergency procedures.
+Just as you wouldn't hand your vehicle keys to a family member without competency to drive, the same holds true for your boat.
+At the onset, it is important to ensure the person who is taking the helm has their boating license.
+From there, ensure that they have a solid understanding of how to drive a boat, the 'rules of the road' when it comes to navigation, and crucial emergency procedures.
 They should be comfortable steering the boat, adjusting speed, and maintaining a proper lookout.
-If they lack experience, it may be prudent to consider a boating safety course.
+If they lack experience, it may be prudent to consider a boating safety course from an accredited course provider.

 Briefing on Boat's Controls